 - Taste Bitter

 Goldenseal roots are consumed medicinally and can be made into different preparations to suit personal preferences.
-Goldenseal is often combined with other herbs, such as echinacea and burdock.

 Natural Forms

 Infusion.
-The roots can be steeped in hot water to obtain an infusion, which can be used as an eyewash and as a mouthwash for relieving gum disease, as well as for treating psoriasis.
+Goldenseal roots can be steeped in hot water to obtain an infusion, which can be used as an eyewash and as a mouthwash for relieving gum disease, as well as for treating psoriasis.
 It can also be used as an effective douche for yeast infections and other vaginal complains.

 Herbal Remedies & Supplements